skoldborg/ai-agent/README.md

 The agent is conversational and has a file based memory, meaning it can answer prompts and will remember your conversation.

-The agent has tools that allow it to:
+The agent has tools that allows it to:

 * Generate images based on prompts
 * Handle queries about movies and movie related data